Longhorn legend Eddie Reese retires after 43 years as swimming and diving head coach

-Reese announced his retirement after a weekend where he led the Longhorns to their 15th national championship.
+Reese announced his retirement after a weekend where he led the Longhorns to a NCAA-best 15th swimming and diving national championship.
+He made the decision before Texas won the title this weekend in North Carolina.

 “I’ve always said I would know when to retire, and it would always be before anyone wanted me to retire,” Reese said.
 “So that’s where I am, I just decided last week I wanted to retire.”